When I was a very young girl, I spent a lot of time with my maternal grandmother.

-We used these little plastic tubs of pancake mix that you just added water to.
+We used these little plastic tubs of pancake mix to which you just added water.
 You’d shake, shake, shake to mix it all together and let it sit while the pan got hot.

 With her long and painted fingernails, she’d flick water into the pan to make sure it was ready.

 Then, we’d pour the batter into the pan and wait patiently for the bubbles to start popping on the surface before flipping.